mr-calvert/config-nvim/setup_notes.md

 * Make my setup reproducible
 * Keep track of what I learn about nvim hacking because my memory is leaky

+## Philosophy of external tool management
+Initially at least I've taken the attitude that I don't want my editor (vscode, jetbrains, nvim, whatever) to own my language tooling; I'd like all that stuff to be on standard paths and work on the command line as a peer to the IDE/editor.
+That is with the exception of language servers.
+Those are tied tightly enough to the editor/IDE I'm fine having the editor manage it.

+Currently I'm leaning on homebrew on Macs for tooling management.
+We'll see how that goes.

+# TODO configurations, research, languages
+* Folding configuration esp wrt treesitter
+* Zig
+* Rust
+* cpp
+* python

 # Setup by topic/language
 ## Initial installation
 ### MacOS